nedouard03/job_market_analysis/python/README.md

 this notebook implements a custom keyword scanning approach to quantify skill demand signals from unstructured job description text.

+**top_20_healthcare_skills.png**
+A horizontal bar chart showing the top 20 healthcare skills by frequency identified in description solumn of the cleaned job posting dataset.
+This chart was built using matplotlib.

 ## Methodology

 The notebook follows this analytical sequence: